 - Everyone is clear on what the next steps are

 If you continue to be concerned that your child is not making progress, please do not hesitate to speak to the SENDCo or Headteacher.
-The school SEND Governor, Amy Burns-Thomson can also be contacted for support via the PA to the Governing Body, Caroline Siggers
+The school SEND Governor, Stacey Mack can also be contacted for support via the PA to the Governing Body, Caroline Siggers

 5. How will the school let me know if they have any concerns about my child’s learning in school?